 3. Row the left-hand dumbbell to your ribs.

 4. Keep your body in a straight line and your abs braced throughout.
 Do Not move your hips!

 5. Repeat on the opposite side of your body.

 The Renegade Row is what I call a “multi-purpose exercise” Your entire body is engaged to maintain proper position throughout the exercise.
 The rectus abdominals and obliques are worked the most with a major contribution from your latissimus dorsi, rear deltoids, anterior deltoids, biceps brachii, and triceps brachii.

 - Hips sagging

 - Hips and upper body twisting side to side

 - Going to fast

 Move your feet out more.
 Widening your legs increases your “stable base” which makes the exercise a little more manageable.
 As you increase your strength and stability gradually bring your feet closer together.
 Look for gradual improvements, never sacrificing form.

 The Renegade Row has many benefits but slowing the exercise down and bracing will be keys to getting the most out of it.
-Instead of going for super high reps, have your clients focus on fewer repetitions (8 each side) and better quality reps.
+Instead of going for super high reps, have your clients focus on fewer repetitions (8 on each side) and better quality reps.
 The rep cadence will greatly increase exercise intensity.
-For the Renegade Row, I like 1 sec row on the concentric, 2 sec hold, and 2 sec eccentric (lowering of the weight) on each arm.
+For the Renegade Row, I like 1-second row on the concentric, 2-sec hold, and 2-sec eccentric (lowering of the weight) on each arm.
 Gradually adding weight to keep the gains coming.